 First off, please be good dudes and dudettes.
-If you search around Google and eBay you’ll find plenty of bad dudes and dudettes trying to money off of someone else’s intellectual property and/or someone else’s hard work and creativity.
+If you search around Google and eBay you’ll find plenty of bad dudes and dudettes trying to make money off of someone else’s intellectual property and/or someone else’s hard work and creativity.
 Like Aurélien, please make these boards out of love.
 Give credit where it’s due.
 And if you’re going to go public with your designs, please share for free.

 I’m going to say it right now, I am definitely NEVER going to publish hi-res, printable files of my completed designs.
 Why?
 I’ve borrowed art from a huge number of talented artists who probably never intended for their art to end up on a 7 Wonders board.
 And so, all of my designs are never for sale and are intended for personal use only.

 I may consider sharing my PSD template someday, but I do think there’s a lot to be said for figuring some things out for yourself.
 Wizcreations and Aurélien have already done the majority of the heavy lifting for the rest of us.